A free, 12-week learning community for nonprofit humans reimagining how we work, lead, and

 FAQs

-• Yes.
-This is a community that’s coming together to learn over time.
-Things come up and you don’t have to attend every session, but registration is for the entire three-month experience.
+Yup!
+Things come up and you don’t need to attend every session, but registration includes the entire three-month experience.

-• That’s okay.
-Practitioner sessions will be recorded, and you’ll get access to all replays.
+That’s okay.
+For the most part, practitioner sessions will be recorded, and you’ll get access to all replays for a week after.
 Collective learning sessions won’t be recorded — they’re designed to be live, reflective spaces.

-• Perfect.
+Perfect.
 This is for learners at every level, from first-year staffers to long-time leaders who still want to ask better questions.
+Whatever your experience, you’re welcome here!

 A Note from Abbey